joaopedrodcf/blog-react/README.md

 Register: creating user with password encrypted with bcrypt
 Login: JWT request the token is saved in local storage
-Posts: Its working with pagination, showing all the posts separated by pages
+Posts: Its working with pagination, showing all the posts separated by pages Protected routes: if user is authenticated can access /login or /register

 ## NEXT Functionalities

-Protected routes with react router: PrivateRoute only if authenticated Users when loggedin can create posts
+Users when loggedin can create posts